Late slide sends Wall Street lower in more uncertain trading - NewsBreak

 Late slide sends Wall Street lower in more uncertain trading

-A late-afternoon drop erased tentative gains that the major stock indexes had been clinging to for much of the day.
-The S&P 500 ended 0.3% lower, its sixth consecutive loss.
-The Dow Jones Industrial Average and the Nasdaq composite each slipped 0.1%.

-Treasury yields, which have driven much of Wall Street’s recent trading, ended lower.
-The yield on the 10-year Treasury, which affects mortgage rates, fell to 3.90% from 3.95% late Tuesday.
-The yield on the 2-year Treasury slipped to 4.28% from 4.30%.
+Stocks edged higher, though trading remain unsettled on Wall Street Wednesday after a report showed that inflation remains very hot.

-The market remained choppy following the afternoon release of the minutes from the Fed's last interest rate policy meeting.
-The minutes underscored the central bank's commitment to taming "unacceptably high" inflation.
-At the conclusion of that meeting last month, the Fed announced a hefty interest rate hike and signaled more large rate increases ahead.
+The indexes were little changed following the release of the minutes from the Federal Reserve's last interest rate policy meeting.
+The minutes show Fed officials stressed their commitment to taming "unacceptably high" inflation before announcing another hefty interest rate hike and signaling more large rate increases ahead.

 “The Fed minutes didn’t contain a lot of new information, but they did reiterate their intention to erring on the side of doing too much, rather than too little," said Chris Zaccarelli, chief investment officer at the Independent Advisor Alliance.